| Resume a previously saved form

 What commitments will I have to make to Breakthrough Twin Cities?

-If you are accepted to Breakthrough Twin Cities as a student, you are expected to participate actively in the program starting the summer before seventh grade through the end of your senior year in high school.
+If you are accepted to Breakthrough Twin Cities as a student, you are expected to work hard and participate actively in the program starting the summer before seventh grade through the end of your senior year in high school.

 Is it OK to miss a few days of the program for vacation?